davidvdev/responsive-web-design-exercise/README.md

 - Refresh the page and see if anything has changed -Use **Device Toolbar** to see what it looks like in **Desktop**, **Tablet** and **Mobile**

-:question: - What has changed?
+:question: - What part(s) of the layout have changed?

 <hr>